 - Middle Period: The middle period is commonly considered to start with the death of Davidson in 2031 at the age of 44, which meant the end of an authoritative canonical source to define the language and act as a gatekeeper for its growth.
 Trends that started in the late early period accelerated and became fully established in the middle period, such as the loss of gender.
 During the middle period, the Globalist movement was fighting for dominance and the NWO was being established.
 Common went from a code amongst Globalist revolutionaries in the early part of the period to the established official language of the NWO at the end.
 Some diversification between dialects and registers began during this period, and a lot of vocabulary borrowing occurred.
 As well, during the middle period, the first L1 speakers started to appear as many Globalist zealots chose to raise their children in Common, creating the first Common-speaking communities among those who would eventually become the politically-connected elite.

 - Modern Period: The modern period is considered to begin with the decree by the New World Order to adopt Common as its official language in 2045, seeking to unify its extremely diverse elite and avoid fracturing back into warring nation states.
 Thus began an extensive push to make Common into a language that could run a complex global society, including every technical field, and at the same time to standardise it and reverse the divergence that started to intrude in the early modern period.
-The Common Language Academy was founded in the Cascadian city of na Purnapi (formerly Burnaby, British Columbia, Canada).
+The AXZ was founded in the Cascadian city of na Purnapi (formerly Burnaby, British Columbia, Canada) under Cascadian linguist from the University of British Columbia, David Chang, who in a very real sense essentially reinvented the language at this time.
 The modern period is marked by official efforts to promote Common and deprecate other languages.
 While borrowing was extensively employed in the early part of the period, especially from English, to build a comprehensive technical and scientific vocabulary for Common, in the late part to the present day, the purity and unity of the language is emphasised and there have been efforts to mythologise its origins.
 The modern period saw Common go from a second language spoken by a few million people (estimates vary wildly) and a handful of young first language speakers to the first language of hundreds of millions of people over multiple generations and the second language of billions.

 The beginning period essentially is taken to span no time and to study the set up of the language.
 The early period lasted only nine years, and the middle period another 14.
 The middle period is closely associated with the ascendancy of the Globalist movement in key countries around the world and the establishment of the New World Order.
 The modern period is by far the longest and takes us to the present day.